 - Are the data protected by an exclusive right (such as copyright or the sui generis database right)?
 If so, who holds it?
-Is a permission required to collect and re-use the data? - Under which license should the data be shared (an LR-specific license?
-A Creative Commons license?
-A Free or Open Source Software License?)?
-Do we have all the necessary rights and permissions to share the data under this license? - What kind of uses are allowed by the license under which the data are available?
+Is a permission required to collect and re-use the data? - Under which licence should the data be shared (an LR-specific licence?
+A Creative Commons licence?
+A Free or Open Source Software Licence?)?
+Do we have all the necessary rights and permissions to share the data under this licence? - What kind of uses are allowed by the licence under which the data are available?
 Should the data be used as is?
 Are we allowed to create derivatives?
 Can the data be used for commercial purposes?

-The rights-holders will adopt a given license among the set of licenses that the ELG platform will support.
-As part of the ELG legal helpdesk, ELDA offers assistance on legal issues related to the management of data mainly on IPR and personal data issues32 and provides access to legal advisors.
+The rights-holders will adopt a given licence among the set of licences that the ELG platform supports.
+As part of the ELG legal helpdesk, ELDA offers assistance on legal issues related to the management of data mainly on IPR and personal data issues and provides access to legal advisors.
 These advisors are also available to provide assistance with the DMP.